danny-andrews/riot-redux/README.md

 ## Usage

 This mixin will use the following properties set on the component (if they exist):
 * `{Object} [actions]` An object whose keys are the names of the functions that will be set on the component instance and whose values are action creators.
-(Note: these will be automaatically bound to the `dispatch` method provided by the redux store inside of the riot-redux mixin's `init` method.)
+(Note: these will be automatically bound to the `dispatch` method provided by the redux store inside of the riot-redux mixin's `init` method.)
 * `{Function} [selector]` A function which takes `state` as a parameter and returns an object whose keys are the names of the properties that will be set on the component instance, and whose values are the values of those properties.
 * `{Object} store` The Redux store passed to the mixin factory function.
 (Use this only if necessary).